Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Numerical Experiments

-The former case suggests the iteration converges, while the latter case suggests the iteration diverges.
-For each problem and each setup, we independently run each algorithm 5 times.
-A similar simulation setup is used in equality constrained stochastic optimization in \cite{Berahas2021Sequential,Na2021Adaptive}.
-Our code is publicly available at \url{https://github.com/senna1128/Constrained-Stochastic-Optimization-Inequality}.
+The former two cases suggest that the iteration converges within the budget.
+For each algorithm, each problem, and each setup, we average the results~of~all convergent runs among $5$ runs.
+Our code is available at \url{https://github.com/senna1128/Constrained-Stochastic-Optimization-Inequality}.

-Figure \ref{fig:1} is the boxplot of the terminal KKT residual across 39 problems.
-We see that, for constant stepsizes, NonAdap only converges for a small enough noise variance; while for decaying stepsizes, NonAdap can converge for large variance.
-However, by investigating the KKT residual, the stopping criteria \eqref{stop} is attained because $\baralpha_t$ is too small, not because the KKT residual $R_t$ is small.
-In contrast, AdapNewton and AdapGD converge across different levels of variance; although, consistent with the intuition, the larger the variance, the larger the residual.
-Figure \ref{fig:1} also shows that AdapNewton and AdapGD do not differ much in the result.
-This is reasonable because the SQP direction will always be employed eventually.
+4pt \textbf{KKT residuals.} We draw the KKT residual boxplots for AdapNewton and AdapGD in Figure \ref{fig:1}.
+From the figure, we see that both algorithms are robust to tuning parameters $(C,\kappa,\chi_{err})$.
+For both algorithms, the median of the KKT residuals gradually increases as $\sigma^2$ increases, which is reasonable since~the~model estimation of each sample is more noisy when $\sigma^2$ is larger.
+However, the increase of the KKT residuals is mild since, regardless of $\sigma^2$, both methods generate enough samples in each iteration to enforce the model accuracy conditions (i.e., \eqref{cond:event:E1}, \eqref{cond:grad:var}, \eqref{cond:event:E2}, \eqref{cond:merit:var}).
+Figure \ref{fig:1} also suggests that AdapNewton outperforms AdapGD although the improvement is limited.
+In fact, the convergence on a few problems may be improved by utilizing the regularized Newton step as the backup of the SQP step; however, the SQP step will be employed eventually.

-Figure \ref{fig:2} is the boxplot of the running time of AdapNewton and AdapGD on all convergent problems.
-The running time of NonAdap is not informative since it diverges for most cases.
-We see that AdapNewton enjoys slightly shorter running time than AdapGD.
-This may be because, even though the calculation of the regularized Hessian $\hH^t$ is heavier than the steepest descent, AdapNewton could converge to a local neighborhood of the KKT point much faster than AdapGD due to the second-order information in $\hH^t$.
+4pt \textbf{Sample sizes.} We draw the sample size boxplots for AdapNewton and AdapGD in Figure \ref{fig:2}.
+From the figure, we see that both methods generate much less samples for estimating the objective Hessian compared to estimating the~objective value and gradient, between which the the objective gradient is estimated with less samples than the objective value.
+The sample size differences of the three quantities---objective value, gradient, Hessian---are clearer as $\sigma^2$ increases.
+For a fixed $\sigma^2$, the sample sizes of different setups of $(C, \kappa, \chi_{err})$ do not vary much.
+In fact, the parameters $\kappa$, $\chi_{err}$ do not directly affect the sample complexities.
+The parameter $C$ plays a similar role to $\sigma^2$ and affects the sample complexities via changing the multipliers in \eqref{cond:xi1} and \eqref{cond:xi2}.
+However, varying $C$ from 2 to 64 is marginal compared to varying $\sigma^2$ from $10^{-8}$ to $10^{-1}$.
+Thus, Figure \ref{fig:2} again illustrates the robustness of the designed adaptive algorithm.